Softmotions/ejdb/src/jbr/README.md

 # HTTP REST/Websocket API endpoint

 EJDB engine provides the ability to start a separate HTTP/Websocket endpoint worker exposing network API for quering and data modifications.
+SSL (TLS 1.2) is supported by `jbs` server.

-The easiest way to expose database over the network is using the standalone `jbs` server.
-(Of course if you plan to avoid `C API` integration).
+The easiest way to expose database over the network is use the standalone `jbs` server.
+(Of course if you want to avoid `C API` integration).

 ## jbs server

 ```
-jbs -h

-EJDB 2.0.0 standalone REST/Websocket server. http://ejdb.org
+Usage:

+	 ./jbs [options]

+	-v, --version		Print program version.
- --file <>	Database file path.
-Default: db.jb
+	-f, --file=<>		Database file path.
+Default: ejdb2.db
- -f <>    	(same as --file)
- --port ##	HTTP port number listen to.
+	-p, --port=NUM		HTTP server port numer.
 Default: 9191
- -p ##    	(same as --port)
- --bind <>	Address server listen.
+	-l, --listen=<>		Network address server will listen.
 Default: localhost
- -b <>    	(same as --bind)
+	-k, --key=<>		PEM private key file for TLS 1.2 HTTP server.
+	-c, --certs=<>		PEM certificates file for TLS 1.2 HTTP server.
- --access <>	Server access token matched to 'X-Access-Token' HTTP header value
+	-a, --access=TOKEN|@FILE		Access token to match 'X-Access-Token' HTTP header value.
- -a <>      	(same as --access)
+	-r, --access-read		Allows unrestricted read-only data access.
+	-C, --cors		Enable COSR response headers for HTTP server
- --trunc   	Cleanup existing database file on open
+	-t, --trunc		Cleanup/reset database file on open.
- -t        	(same as --trunc)
- --wal   	Use write ahead logging (WAL).
-Must be set for data durability.
+	-w, --wal		use the write ahead log (WAL).
+Used to provide data durability.
- -w      	(same as --wal)

-Advanced options
+Advanced options:
- --sbz ##	Max sorting buffer size.
+	-S, --sbz=NUM		Max sorting buffer size.
 If exceeded, an overflow temp file for data will be created.
                   Default: 16777216, min: 1048576
- --dsz ##	Initial size of buffer to process/store document on queries.
+	-D, --dsz=NUM		Initial size of buffer to process/store document on queries.
 Preferable average size of document.
                   Default: 65536, min: 16384
- --bsz ##	Max HTTP/WS API document body size.
-Default: 67108864, min: 524288

-Use any of the following input formats:
-	-arg <value>	-arg=<value>	-arg<value>

-Use the -h, -help or -? to get this information again.
+	-T, --trylock Exit with error if database is locked by another process.
+                If not set, current process will wait for lock release.

 ```

 ## HTTP API

-Access to HTTP endpoint can be protected by a token specified with `--access` command flag or by C API `EJDB_HTTP` options.
-If access token specified on server, client must provide `X-Access-Token` HTTP header value.
-If token is required and not provided by client the `401` HTTP code will be reported.
-If access token is not matched to the token provided the `403` HTTP code will be returned.
+HTTP endpoint may be protected by a token specified with `--access` flag or C API `EJDB_HTTP` struct.
+If access token was set, client should provide `X-Access-Token` HTTP header.
+If token is required but not provided by client `401` HTTP code will be reported.
-For any other errors server will respond with `500` error code.
+If access token is not matched to the token provided by client server will respond with `403` HTTP code.

 ## REST API